Benefits of Silk

 This will be a thing of the past when sleeping in MayfairSilk™.
-It naturally stays cool to the touch with thermal regulating properties.
-Perfectly adjusting to your body temperature so you remain comfortable across all seasons.
+It naturally stays cool & cosy to the touch with thermal regulating properties.
+Assisting your body to regulate temperature so you remain cosy and comfortable across all seasons.
+It's quite remarkable.

 This is partly due to its low heat conductivity and lattice structure that traps air to keep you warm in the cold and venting excess heat when you're hot.
-It's remarkable in its ability to do this and just one of the properties of silk undergoing scientific research to better understand.
+This is just one of the properties of silk undergoing scientific research to better understand.

 At the end of the day, when it’s time to rest, you’ll be wrapped in a cocoon of luxury that's unparalleled in comfort and pure enjoyment.